 My 8-year-old son helped the farmers dig holes to fix a log fence.
 My 4-year-old daughter got up close to a pair of oxen and the 6-year-old fell in love with barn kitties nestled in the oats (up for adoption; there were broken hearts all around when we couldn’t take one home.)

 We wrapped up our afternoon on the farm with a horse-drawn trolley ride along the bluestem prairie and the mighty Mississippi.

-Expect even more to enjoy at the farm this year with their expanded visitor center.
+Anne and family visited Kelley Farm prior to the 2017 expansion.
+Expect even more to enjoy at the farm with an expanded visitor center.